Drain Field Services

 Does homeowner’s insurance cover drain field repairs?

 Most standard homeowner’s insurance policies do not cover septic system or drain field repairs caused by normal wear, lack of maintenance, or gradual deterioration.
 Some policies may cover sudden and accidental damage.
-Check with your insurance provider and keep your septic maintenance records current — they can support a claim if one applies.
+Check with your insurance provider and keep your septic maintenance records current – they can support a claim if one applies.
+Our team can provide complete documentation of all servicing we perform on your house and property.